MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/ui-extensions-setup-and-generate-saf-t-files-no.md

 6. To check the status of the SAF-T file generation, look at the **Lines** section in the lower part of this page.
 7. When all files are generated, choose **Download file** to download a .zip file that contains the SAF-T files.
 This file is ready to be uploaded to Skatteetaten.

+### SAF-T files and data quality
+It is possible to configure [!INCLUDE[d365fin](../../includes/d365fin_md.md)] with extra data quality validation controls that helps ensure SAF-T files can be validated by Skatteetaten.
+For example, SAF-T files can only be validated when certain information exists on relevant records in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
+To help ensure data quality for SAF-T you can enable more proactive controls on the **SAF-T Setup** page on the **Data Quality** FastTab.
+Additionally, on the **SAF-T Export** card page you can check data quality before exporting the file, by using the **Data check** action.

 > [!Note]
 > SAF-T exports will generate one file with master data, and separate files for each of the months included in the selected mapping range.
 Consider the amount of transactions in the selected period and adjust the **Max No. of Jobs** accordingly on the SAF-T Export page.
 As a general recommendation, start with three parallel jobs to allow parallel export and still leave resources for other [!INCLUDE[d365fin](../../includes/d365fin_md.md)] users.
 Additionally, for on-premises, you can specify a network share in the **Folder path** to generate the SAF-T files directly on a network share instead of in the database.
 For online versions of [!INCLUDE[d365fin](../../includes/d365fin_md.md)] this is always the case.
 If you specify the **Folder Name**, the generated .zip file will be located here.